 A-State parking permits are the responsibility of the corresponding registrant and must be removed prior to sale or transfer of a vehicle or upon termination of employment or withdrawal from the university.
 Permit registrants are responsible for all parking citations issued to vehicles from which their assigned permit is displayed.
 Students who withdraw or employees who are terminated from the university must return their permits to DPS to have their parking permits deactivated.
-December or May graduates who will not be registered students at A-State during the academic term following graduation may either continue to park as students using student permits (until permit expiration date) or may be designated as visitors for parking (student permits will be deactivated and considered invalid).
-Students must contact DPS and return the parking permit to receive a change in status from student to visitor.
+December or May graduates who will not be registered students at A-State during the academic term following graduation may either continue to park as students using student permits (until permit expiration date) or may be designated as visitors for parking permit to receive a change in status from student to visitor.
 Otherwise, permit holders are considered to be students for parking purposes until active permits expire.
 Unless students withdraw from the university, they are considered to be students for parking purposes throughout the current academic year even if they are not registered for classes during a particular academic term.